mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 He seemed as surprised as thi was.

 "Found a traitor among them," he said.
-"Thi knew about the saltpeter and the antikan and led them straight to it.
-Thi's the only one who could have started the fire."
+"Thi knew about the saltpeter and the antikan and led them straight to it."

 "Your own partner?
 Are you sure?"

 "Absolutely."

-He pushed the maman into Shinna's light and held out hae hands.
+He pushed the maman into Shinna's light and commanded hae to show hae hands.

-"See the dust?"
+"See the dust?" he said.

 Shinna glanced at hae hands and nodded in assent while Ramne glanced at Kipnu.
 He had a careless scowl, silhouetted in Shinna's body light, and the skin on his ankles were now exposed from which a bright blue light scattered across the ground around him.